AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Implementation.rst

 Projection operators and advection scheme functions are imported the `AMReX-Hydro library <https://amrex-codes.github.io/AMReX-Hydro>`_ while the core of the thermo-chemistry functionalities comes from `PelePhysics <https://amrex-combustion.github.io/PelePhysics/>`_ .
-Users are responsible for providing initial and boundary conditions in the local subfolder implementing their case, i.e. it is not possible to compile and run *PeleLMeX* without actually writting a few lines of codes.
+Users are responsible for providing initial and boundary conditions in the local subfolder implementing their case, i.e. it is not possible to compile and run *PeleLMeX* without actually writing a few lines of codes.
 However, numerous example are provided in ``Exec/RegTests`` from which new users can pull for their new case.

 The source code contains a few dozen files, organized around the pieces of the algorithm and major functionalities: